polux/hgom/README.markdown

 You can test the behaviour of `hgom` by running it as follows.
 Some examples are valid files, other ones demonstrate `hgom` error messages.

-    hgom tests/examples/test.gom
+    hgom examples/test.gom
-    hgom tests/examples/simple.gom
+    hgom examples/simple.gom
-    hgom tests/examples/big.gom
+    hgom examples/big.gom
     ...

 ## Test ##

-Simply run `hgom --test n` where `n` is the number of random inputs generated for each test, or run `cabal test` for `n=100`.
+Simply run `hgom --test n` where `n` is the number of random inputs generated for each test.

 ### Code Coverage ###

 Code coverage can be tested as follows.

     cabal build --ghc-options "-fhpc -fforce-recomp"
-    cd tests/coverage
+    cd test/coverage
     ./coverage.sh

-The documentation is generated in `tests/coverage/html`.
+The documentation is generated in `test/coverage/html`.

 ### Benchmark ###

-There is some benchmark in `tests/bench` that generates bigger and bigger gom files and runs `hgom` and `gom` on them, measuring the gom/hgom ratio concerning the number of generated lines (using [sloccount](http://www.dwheeler.com/sloccount)) and the elapsed time.
+There is some benchmark in `test/bench` that generates bigger and bigger gom files and runs `hgom` and `gom` on them, measuring the gom/hgom ratio concerning the number of generated lines (using [sloccount](http://www.dwheeler.com/sloccount)) and the elapsed time.

-    cd tests/bench
+    cd test/bench
     make

 It takes some time.
 The generated files can be plotted using